Johannine Comma: Doubtful proposed manuscript attestation

 The Codex Vaticanus in some places contains umlauts to indicate knowledge of variants.
 Although there has been some debate on the age of these umlauts and if they were added at a later date, according to a paper made by Philip B. Payne, the ink seems to match that of the original scribe.
 The Codex Vaticanus contains these dots around 1 John 5:7, which is why some have assumed it to be a reference to the Johannine Comma.
 However, according to McDonald, G. R, it is far more likely that the scribe had encountered other variants in the verse than the Johannine comma, which is not attested in any Greek manuscript until the 14th century.

 No extant Syriac manuscripts contain the Johannine Comma, nevertheless some past advocates of the inclusion of the Johannine comma such as Thomas Burgess (1756-1837) have proposed that the inclusion of the conjuctive participle "and" within the text of 1 John 5:7 in some Syriac manuscripts is an indication of its past inclusion within the Syriac textual tradition.

 It is known that Erasmus was aware of a codex from Antwerp which was presented to him at the Franciscan monastery.
 This manuscript was likely lost during the times of Napoleon, however it was said to have contained the Johannine Comma in the margin, as Erasmus mentions it in his Annotations.
 Nevertheless, Erasmus doubted the originality of that marginal note within the manuscript and believed that it was a recent addition within it.
 The exact nature of this manuscript from Antwerp is unknown, scholars such as Mills, Küster and Allen have argued that it was a Greek New Testament manuscript.
 However, others such as Wettstein have proposed that this was instead a manuscript of the commentary of Bede (672/3 – 26 May 735).
+Sixtus of Siena says that Erasmus admitted in his annotations that the verse is found in very old Greek manuscripts of Britain, Spain, and Rhodes.
+Angelo Rocca says that an ancient manuscript in Venice contained the verse.
+Denis Amelote says that the oldest manuscript that he had seen at the Vatican contained the verse.